telerik/kendo-ui-core/docs/web/listview/overview.md

 # ListView Overview

-[Kendo UI ListView widget](http://demos.telerik.com/kendo-ui/listview/index) is designed to give you the freedom to specify a custom type of layout for the items displayed in the control.
+The [Kendo UI ListView widget](http://demos.telerik.com/kendo-ui/listview/index) is designed to give you the freedom to specify a custom type of layout for the items displayed in the control.
 It can be bound to local JSON data or to remote data using the Kendo UI DataSource component.

 ## Getting Started